danmack/readfile1-rs/README.md

 the complexity to properly handle errors.

-Once the file is read, the program prints out how many bytes were read and a basic hex dump of the file.
+Once the file is read, the program prints out how many bytes were read and a classic hex dump of the file's bytes with the printable ASCII representation on the right.

 You can run the program using cargo like this: